 Dr. Roy Eskow and Dr. Adam Eskow are periodontists in Washington DC, specializing in the prevention, treatment and management of gum disease and other periodontal concerns.
 Gum disease is a leading cause of tooth loss in adults.
-That’s why we emphasize the importance of periodontal health with diligent oral hygiene, regular visits to the dentist, and bi-annual dental cleanings.
+That’s why we emphasize the importance of periodontal health with diligent oral hygiene, regular visits to the dentist, and bi-annual teeth cleanings.
 Your dentist will look for the signs of gum disease with the goal of catching it early to avoid the development of complex problems down the road.
 Drs.
 Roy and Adam Eskow will coordinate your gum disease treatment with your general dentist or offer complete oral care in our Washington DC dentist office.

 Gum disease is a progressive disease that can damage the integrity of the health and function of the smile.
 Harmful bacteria in the mouth feed off of tartar and plaque buildup and multiply, spreading throughout the mouth.
 The bacteria will eventually grow in pockets deep inside the gum line.
 As the bacteria spread, the gum line can separate from the teeth and begin to recede, leaving tooth roots exposed and the teeth can become susceptible to extreme sensitivity and even loss.
 Other contributing factors to gum disease may include teeth grinding, TMJ dysfunction, tobacco use, hormonal changes (as in pregnancy or menopause), and poor nutrition.